 Figure 11

-The team decided rather than continuing to work on this algorithm, which had its mobile limitations and experienced similar setbacks to previous failed attempts by others, a different approach altogether would need to be used.
+The team decided rather than continuing to work on this algorithm, which had its mobile limitations and experienced setbacks similar to previous failed attempts by others, an altogether different approach was needed.

 The relevant code snippet for this approach is shown below.